Light Strawberry-Spinach Salad

 - 1/4 teaspoon Worcestershire sauce

-- 2 cups fresh strawberries, washed, hulled & halved
+- 2 cups fresh strawberries, washed, hulled and halved

-- In a 7-in. skillet over medium heat, stir sesame seeds until golden; set aside.
-Wash spinach thoroughly; dry on paper towels and tear into bite-size pieces.
-Wrap and chill.
+- In a small skillet over medium heat, stir sesame seeds until golden; set aside.
+Wash spinach thoroughly; dry on paper towels and tear into bite-sized pieces.
 Blend oil, vinegar, sugar, onion, paprika and Worcestershire sauce.
-In large glass bowl, mix together spinach, strawberries, dressing and seeds.
-Yield: 8 servings.
+In a large bowl, mix together spinach, strawberries, dressing and seeds.
+Serve immediately.

-Originally published as Strawberry/Spinach Salad in Country Woman May/June 1988, p29
+Originally published as Strawberry/Spinach Salad in Country Woman May/June 1988